Mike KrauseExecutive Director

 Emily HouseAssistant Executive Director of Policy, Planning, and Research

-Emily House is Assistant Executive Director of Policy, Planning and Research for THEC.
+Emily House is the Assistant Executive Director of Policy, Planning and Research for the Tennessee Higher Education Commission.
 In this capacity, Emily develops and executes THEC’s research agenda, investigating issues in higher education related to access, affordability, retention, and completion.
 Her team publishes the set of annual legislative reports for which THEC is responsible, and responds to requests from legislators and policymakers for data and information.
-Emily facilitates THEC’s involvement with the Tennessee Longitudinal Data System, and works very closely with Governor Haslam’s staff to project take-up and evaluate the effects of various Drive to 55 initiatives, including SAILS and the Tennessee Promise.
+Emily facilitates THEC’s involvement with the Tennessee Longitudinal Data System, and works very closely with Governor Haslam’s staff to design, implement, and evaluate the effects of various Drive to 55 initiatives, including the Tennessee Promise and Tennessee Reconnect programs.

-Betty Dandridge Johnson is the Associate Executive Director for Academic Affairs.
-In this capacity, Betty serves as the Chief Academic Officer and provides statewide leadership to develop, coordinate, and monitor academic planning.
+Betty Dandridge Johnson serves as the Chief Academic Officer and provides statewide leadership to develop, coordinate, and monitor academic planning.
 Other division- wide responsibilities include the development and evaluation of the Quality Assurance Funding program and implementation of grant projects to support teacher education programs and student success.
 The Division of Academic Affairs also works closely with the Department of Education to align K-12 with higher education.

 Prior to joining THEC, Betty served as the Institutional Effectiveness Officer at Middle Tennessee State University and was responsible for university-wide assessment and effectiveness of academic programs and administrative units.
 Her other higher education experience includes the University of Kentucky Community College System, Tennessee Board of Regents and Meharry Medical College.
 Betty’s interests in higher education, specifically, assessment and accountability spans for two decades where she has integrated policy formulation and implementation from all perspectives (coordinating agency, governing board and campus).
 Betty holds a B.A. from Grinnell College and an M.S. from Vanderbilt University.